From 5-star hotels used by VIPs to new style hotels

 2017 Graduate / Jonan Ryoso High School (Kyoto Prefecture)

-As a guest relations host, I provide a variety of customer support such as check-in, reservations, inquiries, and surprise planning.
-During my time at university, one of my most memorable experiences was studying abroad.
-By meeting people and seeing other worlds, my sense of values has changed significantly.
-Because I was able to learn English well, I am able to communicate smoothly with customers in my current job, and I enjoy every day of my life, finding satisfaction in hearing the words "thank you."
+As a guest relations host, I provide various types of customer support, including check-in, reservations, inquiries, and planning surprises.
+One of my most memorable experiences while I was a student was studying abroad in the United States.
+Meeting new people and seeing a different world greatly changed my values.
+Because I was able to learn English well, I am able to communicate smoothly with customers in my current job, and I enjoy every day feeling rewarded by the words "thank you."

 Jobs that make use of English